pouya-eghbali/meteor-autoform-materialize/README.md

 =========================
 Adds [materialize](http://materializecss.com/) templates for autoform.

-> **Important** I have recently taken over this project from @djhi.
-Thank you to @djhi and other contributors for getting this package up to this point.
-I will try my best to make it even better.

-> **Important** This package supports AutoForm 6.0.0.
-Older versions of AutoForm are no longer supported.
-It has been tested with materialize:materialize@0.97.5, but not yet with poetic:materialize-scss.
+> **Important** This package supports Meteor 1.4, AutoForm 6.0.0 and ES6.
+Older versions of Meteor and AutoForm are no longer supported.

 ## Setup